zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_architecture.md

   - Supports real-time decision-making, critical for agents in dynamic environments.
 - **Use Case**: An agent monitoring stock prices reacts to a "PriceDrop" event by executing a trade, while another agent logs the action—all triggered via an event bus.

-#### 2. Three-Tier Architecture
+#### 2. Three-Tier and Microservices Architecture
 ![Three-Tier](three_tier.png)
 - **Why It Fits Agentic AI**:
-  - Provides a **structured foundation**:
+  - Provides a **structured yet flexible foundation**:
-    - **Presentation Layer**: Interfaces for human-agent interaction (e.g., a UI for configuring agents).
+    - **Presentation Layer (or Service)**: Interfaces for human-agent interaction (e.g., a UI or API for configuring agents), often implemented as a lightweight microservice for scalability and responsiveness.
-    - **Business Logic Layer**: Houses the agent’s decision-making logic (e.g., rules, models, or reinforcement learning policies).
+    - **Business Logic Layer (or Services)**: Houses the agent’s decision-making logic (e.g., rules, models, or reinforcement learning policies), now distributed across microservices that can independently scale and evolve, complementing the monolithic structure of traditional three-tier designs.
-    - **Data Layer**: Stores agent states, historical data, or shared knowledge bases.
+    - **Data Layer (or Services)**: Stores agent states, historical data, or shared knowledge bases, with microservices enabling modular data access and integration with distributed databases or event stores.
-  - Simplifies development by separating concerns, making it easier to manage complex agent logic.
+  - Simplifies development by separating concerns in three-tier systems, while microservices enhance this by allowing granular updates, resilience, and deployment flexibility for complex agent logic.
-  - Can integrate with EDA by embedding event-driven mechanisms in the business logic layer.
+  - Seamlessly integrates with event-driven architecture (EDA) by embedding event-driven mechanisms across microservices or within the business logic layer of a three-tier setup, bridging the two paradigms.
-- **Use Case**: A customer support agent uses the presentation layer to interact with users, the business logic layer to process queries (possibly via events), and the data layer to retrieve customer history.
+- **Use Case**: A customer support agent leverages a microservices-based presentation service to interact with users, distributed business logic services to process queries in real-time (possibly via events), and a data service layer to retrieve customer history—combining the modularity of microservices with the structured clarity of three-tier architecture.

 #### 3. Stateless Computing
 ![stateless](./stateless.png)